heimrichhannot/contao-video-bundle/README.md

 # Contao Video Bundle

-This bundle brings enhanced video embedding support to contao with enhanced privacy options.
+This bundle brings enhanced video embedding support to contao with enhanced privacy options and is the successor of our [YouTube Bundle](https://github.com/heimrichhannot/contao-youtube-bundle).

 ## Features
 * Support for YouTube and Vimeo as video providers